Kushagra-Yadav/GFG-POTD/README.md

 Make its left and right as zero and if they exist intitialize them and compare their sum with root value if equal return 1 else 0
 }}

 {{
+10-02-2024
+Similar  to DP all path except that sum must be equal to k At any instant sum exceed k mean no path possible so that return 0 else call for right and down
+}}

+{{
 16-01-2024